 The following new or amended accounting standards have been issued by the IASB.
-These new or amended standards are not yet effective and the WSIB has not completed its assessment of their impact on our consolidated financial statements.
+These new or amended standards are not yet effective and the WSIB has not completed its assessment of their impact on our unaudited condensed interim consolidated financial statements.